martinz2002/cs225-sp22-zjui/computings/compass1/README.md

 #### Running the System

-Execute `runsys.exe` or `runsys` to start the system.
+Execute `auto.exe` or `auto` to start the system.
 Normally, it will quite in quite a short while.

 #### Getting the Result